AcademySoftwareFoundation/openqmc/README.md

 - [`src/tools/lib/optimise.cpp`](src/tools/lib/optimise.cpp): Run a blue noise optimisation.

 You can access the library's C API via a Python CTypes wrapper.
-On Unix this just requires the `LD_LIBRARY_PATH` to point towards the shared library binary and importing the [python/wrapper.py](python/wrapper.py) module.
+On Unix this just requires the `TOOLSPATH` environment variable to point towards the shared library binary and importing the [python/wrapper.py](python/wrapper.py) module.

 This library is also linked against multiple CLI commands found in the [src/tools/cli](src/tools/cli) folder.
 Once you have compiled the tools, you